Fennecai/Aperture-Continued/README.md

 4. radios that have a 1/20 chance of playing a never-before-heard message from Dr. breen (no, really.)
 5. Cake!
 6. Arm panels dynamically adjustable to any position within their reach
-7. All gels from portal 2, including ones scrapped from the final release (adhesion gel for walking on ceilings, and reflection gel for bouncing lasers off stuff)
+7. All gels from portal 2, including one scrapped from the final release (reflection gel for bouncing lasers off stuff)
 8. Lasers, and musical laser catchers with different songs to choose from such as the still-alive radio, the triple-laser-phase, and Portal 1's "self esteem fund".
 9. Crushers
 10. Gel droppers and item droppers that can be placed on the floor, walls, and ceiling, all with configurable "drop force" settings
 11. Floor buttons with old aperture, box, ball, and normal variants, as well as a brand-new "square" variant
 12. Pedestal buttons with configurable reset times
-13. Diversity vents / vactubes that can suck up players and objects and transport them anywhere you build the pipes to
+13. Diversity vents / vactubes that can suck up players and objects and transport them anywhere you build the pipes to (may be slightly bugged)
 14. Excursion funnels / tractor beams
-15. actively supported with bugs being fixed frequently
+15. (#15 used to say "Actively supported". see above.)
 16. long-fall boots that negate all fall damage of the wearer (but may not be compatible with black mesa personnel, people with prosthetic legs, or both.)
 17. Light bridges
 18. Fizzlers